 Hs = 0.5[2(V85)(V85)-700]

-Where Hs is optimal spacing between 3-inch high speed humps (in feet) and V85 is the desired 85th percentile speed (in miles per hour) between speed humps.
+V85 = desired 85th percentile speed (in miles per hour) between speed humps

-For example, if you wanted to reduce interim speed to 25 miles per hour, you would need to place the speed humps 275 feet (about 90 yards) apart.
+For example, in order to reduce interim speed to 25 miles per hour, the speed humps would need to be placed 275 feet (about 90 yards) apart.

 Speed hump configuration

-Concrete, asphalt, and metal are the most rigid of the material options, and will have the most efficiency at slowing traffic.
-Concrete and asphalt can be difficult to form into precise shapes, however, and require supervision while drying to prevent graffiti.
+Concrete, asphalt, and metal are the most rigid of the material options and are the most efficient at slowing traffic.
+However, concrete and asphalt can be difficult to form into precise shapes and require supervision while drying to prevent graffiti.
+They can also cause damage to vehicles if not installed properly and in appropriate configurations.
 Weather conditions, frequent use, and age can also cause concrete and asphalt to crack or chip over time.
-All three can also cause damage to vehicles if not installed properly and in appropriate configurations.

 Information provided is for informational purposes only.
 If planning a traffic management installation, consult a certified engineer and/or relevant local authorities for details and information specific to any intended installation location.